dashpradeep99/docker-complete-tutorial/4-tutum-basics.md

 	This is the same deploy tag you just specified for you newly imported node.

-5. Click the grey rectangle over the Ports section.
+5. Click the gray rectangle over the Ports section.

 6. Click Publish.